mmasbru/pyment_brainAge/README.md

 # Basic Steps

 1.)
-Process your data through freesurfer if you haven't already.
-This isn't technically needed, as you only need to conformed data.
-You can also simply run the conform step of FreeSurfer to make the data isotropic / 256mm3
+Process your data through freesurfer if you haven't already. technically you only need to run autorecon-1, as you need the brainmask.mgz file from freesurfer.

 2.)
 Run the "preprocess" code.
 The main code is preprocess.py. this follows the steps from the original pyment repo.
 This python code is called by process.sh, which is called by a slurm job script.
 The input here is a tar.gz file (we tar our freesurfer output to reduce file counts), so you can also simply input a freesurfer folder and remove the un-tar commands.